MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/module-compatibility.md

 Enable-WindowsOptionalFeature -Online -FeatureName FooFeatureName
 ```

-For modules that install as Windows Capabilities you have to append `~~~~0.0.1.0` to the end of the
+For modules that install as Windows Capabilities, you have to append `~~~~0.0.1.0` to the end of the
-name.
+package name.
 For example:

 ```powershell
 Add-WindowsCapability -Online -Name Rsat.ServerManager.Tools~~~~0.0.1.0